etendosoftware/docs/compiled_docs.md

   * The annotations in the top of the class are related to Weld, see the description  here  .
 The annotations define that only one instance of this class is created (a singleton) and define an identifier for this instance.
   * The getGlobalResources is the important here, it shows how to register the global resources defined in the example module.
 For your own module just follow the same path structure and approach.

-To explain how Openbravo can find the ComponentProvider: Openbravo/Weld will analyze the classpath and find all the classes which have a @ComponentProvider annotation.
+To explain how Etendo can find the ComponentProvider: Etendo/Weld will analyze the classpath and find all the classes which have a @ComponentProvider annotation.